xentu/xentu-creator/README.md

 - Rich text editor, with complex text selection, line-numbers, search, and more.
 - Customisable syntax highlighting.
 - Code completion and contextual insights for all the Xentu API.
+- Includes a sprite sheet designer with sprite preview, and animation playback.
 - Low memory footprint (on average uses about 60-70mb).
 - Game debugging, with a built-in console output window.